fbpx

 Our team at Blue and Co., LLC can also assist in answering questions about how CMS uses the Wage Index Survey and how it impacts Medicare reimbursement.

-For more information regarding this topic, please contact Kyle Smith or Carolyn Chaplin.
+For more information regarding this topic, please contact your local Blue & Co. advisor or one of our experts, Kyle Smith or Carolyn Chaplin.

 Learn More